 Noted for his practical perspective, Wesley contributed to the development of the G4 (GRI) Guidelines, serves on sector working groups with the Sustainability Accounting Standards Board, and recently co-authored two publications with CPA Canada, including A Starter's Guide to Sustainability Reporting.
 He is a judge for the CPA Canada Corporate Reporting Awards and is a frequent speaker at conferences and events.

 Wesley is a CSR/sustainability lecturer at Ryerson University and University of Toronto.
 Before joining The Works, he was Senior Sustainability Consultant at Stantec and Senior CSR Advisor at Canadian Business for Social Responsibility.
 Wesley is a graduate of the Master’s in Sustainable Business program from the University of Leeds, and holds a post-graduade Certificate in Cleaner Production and Sustainable Development at Lund University and a Bachelor of Commerce from Dalhousie University.
-Wes is an Instructor and Leader Mentor in the Program.
+Wes is an Instructor and Mentor Leader in the Program.

 CATHY GALLAGHER - LOUISY, Certificate in CSR, St. Michael's College; Honours BA, Psychology - Diversity and Inclusion